 Choose a career where you can make a difference every day.
 Nursing is challenging, satisfying and life-changing.
 This highly respected course represents your first step into a profession it is a privilege to join.
 Why choose this course We will equip you to deliver exceptional care as a confident, capable and compassionate adult nurse.
-Learn from a highly experienced and enthusiastic teaching team who provide full support to help you achieve your ambitions How will you learn We help you develop an in-depth understanding of the demands and rewards of the role so that you are fully prepared to work with adult patients who have diverse, acute and chronic conditions.
+Learn from a highly experienced and enthusiastic teaching team who provide full support to help you achieve your ambitions.
+How will you learn We help you develop an in-depth understanding of the demands and rewards of the role so that you are fully prepared to work with adult patients who have diverse, acute and chronic conditions.
 Our outstanding facilities include replica wards, counselling rooms and treatment rooms fully equipped with the latest clinical resources and our immersive suite, which offers a simulated environment to practise your skills in a realistic setting.
-Opportunities and experiences Drawing on our extensive links with the NHS and other local employers, you’ll hone your skills on a wide variety of placements across Derbyshire, including in hospitals, acute settings, community and voluntary organisations, and the independent sector.
-This is essential to your preparation for registration, taking up approximately half of your time on the course.
-You’ll take part in 24 hour care with shift patterns so you gain a genuine feel for the practicalities and demands of the profession.
+This programme is a holistic learning experience, enabling students to become emotionally resilient and transformational Registered Nurses of the future.
+This is a full-time 3 -year course and students will complete a range of modules to develop the fundamental knowledge and skills for safe effective nursing practice where the interests of people using or needing nursing services are put first.
+Opportunities and experiences A compulsory part of the course is practice learning which equates to 50% of the overall programme in line with the NMC standards (NMC, 2018).
+Students must complete at least 2300 hours of practice learning to support the application of theory to practice.
+Practice learning is achieved through a variety of placement experiences to enable you to gain essential practical experience by participating in 24-hour care.
+Throughout, you'll benefit from the support of Practice Assessors and Practice Supervisors who will help you get as much out of the experience as possible.
 Professionally accredited Join a degree accredited by the Nursing and Midwifery Council.
 When you graduate, you’ll be eligible to register and practise as a nurse.
-Careers and employability On successful completion of this degree, you’ll be eligible to register with the Nursing and Midwifery Council (NMC) and go into practice as a nurse, as long as you meet the NMC's requirements.
+Careers and employability On successful completion of this degree, you’ll be eligible to register with the Nursing and Midwifery Council (NMC) and go into practice as a nurse, as long as you meet the NMC’s requirements.
 Our graduates have gone into hospital-based roles on a variety of wards, intensive care units, coronary care units, theatres and A&E departments.
 Others have secured posts within community teams, private hospitals, nursing homes, health and social care settings, and the voluntary sector.
 Many take up roles in settings where they gained experience on placement.
+As a registered nurse, you could also pursue career opportunities in the armed services, prisons, travel companies and charitable organisations, to name but a few.
+Some of our graduates have even gone on to work overseas.

 How to apply